 JEE Mains is a national-level entrance examination conducted by the NTA.
 It serves as the qualifying exam for admission into the NITs, IIITs, and other prestigious engineering colleges in India.
 It is also a gateway for candidates who want to appear for JEE Advanced, the entrance exam for the Indian Institutes of Technology (IITs).

 The JEE Mains exam is conducted twice a year, typically in January and April, giving students two opportunities to improve their scores.
-The best score out of the two attempts is considered for admissions.
+The best percentile out of the two attempts is considered for admissions.

 Here’s a breakdown of the JEE Mains exam format: